nedelec/preconfig/README.md

 # Tutorial

-To use preconfig, follow this steps:
+To use Preconfig, follow this steps:

 - copy a configuration file and add '.tpl' to the name (`cp config.cym config.cym.tpl`)
 - edit the template file you created, to add some double bracketed snippets, following the examples above.
-- run preconfig (`preconfig config.cym.tpl`)
+- run Preconfig (`preconfig config.cym.tpl`)
 - invoke your favorite simulation tool with each file (e.g. with the UNIX command [xargs](https://en.wikipedia.org/wiki/Xargs))

 # Requirements